-Monday lets you create boards for your projects with cards representing tasks which can be assigned to specific team members with due dates making task management a breeze.
+Monday lets you create boards for your projects with cards representing tasks that can be assigned to specific team members with due dates making task management a breeze.

 You can also add comments, attachments, and labels to help keep everything straight.

-With a powerful project management tool like Monday, you can create as many boards as needed to manage your team members’ workflows and assign tasks within those boards with due dates as well as notes for more information if needed.
+With a powerful project management tool like Monday, you can create as many boards as needed to manage your team members workflows and assign tasks within those boards with due dates and notes for more information.

-Get a high-level view of your business’ productivity and overall progress towards goals.
+Get a high-level view of your business’ productivity and overall progress toward goals.

-Monday’s standout feature is their plug-and-play approach that is customized and tailored to your industry.
+Monday’s standout feature is its plug-and-play approach that is customized and tailored to your industry.

 As well as a $525,095 team productivity improvement value over 3 years.

 Not sure which to choose?
 Let’s explore the biggest difference between Asana vs Monday task management.
-We’ll take a look at pricing, integration, and security so you can be confident in your teams project management software.
+We’ll look at pricing, integration, and security so you can be confident in your team’s project management software.

-When comparing Asana vs Monday, both have different pricing tiers that are based on the number of licenses you need for your team.
+When comparing Asana vs Monday, both have different pricing tiers based on the number of licenses you need for your team.

 Asana has three paid plans: Basic, Premium, and Business.

 Asana is a bit more expensive than Monday, but both offer a free plan for you to get a feel of the platform.
-Admittedly, Asana has a bit of a learning curve so you will want to test it out.
+Admittedly, Asana has a learning curve, so you will want to test it out.